2kwattz/SecureEcomm/README.md

 ### Authentication
 1. Features RBAC based User authentication
+2. Frontend and Backend Validation logic added for JWT Login system
+3. Password Hashing implemented with 12 rounds of encryption using Bycrypt
+4. Stored JWT Token in cookies as http only and other security measures

 ## Database

 1. MSSQL Database has been connected and configured for the Nodejs server
 2. Users Table based on Data dictionary has been created
+3. Separate Table has been created to store user sessions including device fingerprints